justincbagley/piranha/README.md

 **What's new in this release?**

-The current release, PIrANHA v0.1.3, includes a new 'BEASTRunner.sh' script that automates batch uploading and submission of multiple XML input files, corresponding to BEAST1 or BEAST2 runs, to a remote supercomputing cluster.
-I also just (as of January 2017) added a new script called 'BEAST_PSPrepper.sh' that, while not quite polished, automates editing any existing BEAST v2+ (e.g. v2.4.4) input XML files for path sampling analysis, so that users don't have to do this by hand!
+The current build has not yet been released, but contains several goodies, in addition to more minor improvements in the code.
+For example, as of January 2017, I added a new script called 'BEAST_PSPrepper.sh' that, while not quite polished, automates editing any existing BEAST v2+ (e.g. v2.4.4) input XML files for path sampling analysis, so that users don't have to do this by hand!
+And, as of April 2017, this build contains a new 'pyRADLocusVarSites.sh' script (with example run folder) that calculates numbers of variable sites (i.e. segregating sites, S) and parsimony-informative sites (PIS; i.e. phylogenetically informative sites) in each SNP locus contained in .loci file from a pyRAD assembly run.

 *What is possible with PIrANHA?* *Who cares?*